Remote sensing: Component, Types & application in Agriculture

 location or developing irrigation plans.

-Remote sensing is a good method for mapping and prediction of soil degradation.
+It is a good method for mapping and prediction of soil degradation.
 Soil layers that rise to the surface during erosion have different color, tone and structure than non eroded soils thus the eroded

 parts of soil can be easily identify on the images.
 Using multi-temporal images we can study and map dynamical features – the, expansion of erosion, soil moisture.